What is Urban Design?

 Design for Change New development needs to be flexible enough to respond to future changes in use, lifestyle and demography.
 This means designing for energy and resource efficiency; creating flexibility in the use of property, public spaces and the service infrastructure and introducing new approaches to transportation, traffic management and parking.

-Evidence has shown that poorly designed places can quickly become areas with alienated communities, few or spoiled natural resources, and with little welcome and coherence for those who use them.
-Furthermore these areas often decline economically with consequences that are felt beyond their boundaries.
+Evidence has shown that poorly designed places can quickly become areas with alienated communities, few or spoiled natural resources, and little sense of welcome and coherence for those who visit or use them.
+These areas often decline economically and with consequences that are felt far beyond their boundaries.

 Urban design awareness has increased amongst other professions and the general public as a result of witnessing the failure of many urban areas to respond to people’s needs.
-The lessons from how some of the most attractive and valuable urban places in the world work are still being learned today – these include Bath, Edinburgh, Paris, or Manhattan.
-Designing new developments within their wider contexts means that potential negative impacts can be mitigated, and the economic, social and environmental benefits more widely felt.
+The lessons from how some of the most attractive and valuable urban places in the world work are still being learned today – these include Bath, Edinburgh, Paris, or Manhattan, and it is no coincidence that these are often the kind of places that we aspire to visit on holiday.
+Designing new developments to site well within their wider contexts means that negative impacts are mitigated, and economic, social and environmental benefits can be more widely felt.

-Time spent on urban design in the early stages of the development proces can save time and money later, and will achieve resutls that satisfy more stakeholders.
+Time spent on urban design in the early stages of the development process can save time and money later, and will achieve results that satisfy more stakeholders.

 Some examplar projects